It is an organic compound with high nitrogen content formed in the body during the breakdown of proteins and ammonia.

 A machine is used to remove waste from your blood.

 A catheter (small tube) is inserted into the abdomen.
-A dialysis fluid fills your abdomen.
+A dialysis fluid fills your stomach.
 This fluid absorbs waste and excess fluid.

 Eventually, the fluid will flush waste from your body when it drains.